 - A collection of women’s stories, exploring their defining moments, challenging the definition of success, and celebrating the ways in which they have and continue to leave a mark on those around them.
 Women (including trans and femmes), GNC, NB, iand intersex people continue to hold up half the sky but their stories do not fill half our shelves or half the pages we read.
 Excerpts from interviews and conversations will be featured in the podcast.

 - A challenge of the paradigm we utilise to respond to (and seek to prevent and reduce) family, domestic, and gendered violence in Australia and the ways in which it fails to appropriately encompass cultural safety and intersectional risks, needs, and experiences of First Nations’ and Indigenous Peoples, people of colour, LGBTIQA+ people, people with disability and people whose experiences are moderated by remoteness/rurality/visa status.

 My poetry plays with form, imagery, and lyricism to explore and challenge definitions, identity, and existence.

-My visual art practice incorporates the underlying philosophy of wabisabi and melding of traditional and contemporary methods, recognising that we all straddle multiple ways and worlds, not just those of us consigned to the obvious membership of cultural diaspora.
-I challenge the idea that cracks, fragility, visibility of broken history are synonymous with lesser beauty or value.
-Much like trauma, mistakes and difficult experiences, these form our valuable and idiosyncratic stories and inform our present and future potential, and scars are witness to those journeys.
+My art practice incorporates the underlying philosophy of wabisabi in melding traditional and contemporary methods, recognising that we straddle multiple ways and truths, and there are many possibilities in navigating the worlds we find ourselves occupying.
+I challenge the idea that cracks, fragility, visibility of broken history are synonymous with lesser than.
+Our valuable and idiosyncratic stories and inform our present and future potential, and scars are witness to those journeys.